Cardio workouts shed body fat when paired with a healthy lifestyle. What if we told you that strength training could do the same thing and more?

 This is the foundation for developing your strength and your health for the rest of your life.

-Recovery is overlooked in our fitness regimen.
+Recover is overlooked in our fitness regimen.
 Illustrating its importance is one of the main reasons this is the best strength training book on the market.

 - In-depth illustrations and explanations